 In rare cases, a material defect of manufacturing flaw may cause excessive down leakage in a product.
 If you find the above suggestion ineffective, we will be happy to inspect the item for you.

 Periodic cleaning of down sleeping bags is essential to maintaining maximum loft and ensuring the long life of the product.
 Though it is possible to wash your own down product, we recommend that you have your jacket or sleeping bag professionally cleaned by a service that specializes in cleaning down.
-If you do not have a cleaning service in your local area, you may send your product to the Warranty Department, and request that we send it to our cleaning service.

 We recommend that you use a commercial sized, front loading washing machine to wash your synthetic sleeping bag.
 Wash in warm water with a mild powder detergent.
 Rinse several times to remove all the dirty, soapy water.
 An extra spin cycle will also remove excess water.
 Line dry, or tumble dry on very low, or no heat.
 Check the bag frequently to be sure the fabric is not getting too hot.
 Be sure your bag is completely dry before storing.